FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

    * - \
      - Make sure the inlet is on the correct side of the levee.
-       Check the elevation of the cell so that it matches he rim elevation of the inlet or
+       Check the elevation of the cell so that it matches the rim elevation of the inlet or

        the invert elevation of the type 4.